odi76/teams2teams-frontend/README.md

 ### 2.1 Dependencies

-This project is a React.js project which needs the [Node v14+ ](https://nodejs.org/) with NPM v5.6+ in order to install and execute the application.
+This is a React.js project which needs the [Node v14+ ](https://nodejs.org/) with NPM v5.6+ in order to install and run the application.

 ### 2.2 Installing

-In order to install all npm packages that the application requries because of applied needed to run react.js applicaiton, run the following command:
+In order to install all npm packages that the application requires to run react.js applicaiton, execute the following command:

 ```bash
 npm install